Your Virus and threat protection is managed by your organization

 The registry editor way

 The method above should fix the issue, but if it doesn’t work, you can try removing the registry key using the Registry Editor.
-However, editing the registry can cause serious issues if done incorrectly.
-Therefore, backup your registry before proceeding, and do it at your own risk.
+However, making a mistake when editing the registry can cause very serious issues.
+You should create a system restore point first and please only do so if you know what you’re doing.

 1. Press the Win+R keys to open the Run window.
 Type “regedit” to open the Registry Editor.